EstebanMaryGraceP/First-time/README.md

 # Setting up

-this is how^?^ we set up our studio.
+this is how^?^ we set up our Rstudio.

 1.installed R from the [R](www.r-project.org)website.
 2.installed ==Rstudio== from their website.